A Message from the Lady of the Sea

 I have made a habit of standing on one of the five bridges in the city that stretch over it to just spend time reveling in the sight of it, and that’s how I met her, for she seemed to share my passion for contemplating the river.
 One day, I decided to approach her and struck up conversation with her.
 Her name was Nisreen, she was a high school student and she lived close to the river.

-One tempestuous winter night, the river bursted its banks, the water level soared until reaching the houses’ ground level and the owners of the over-flooded residences were ...Read more
+One tempestuous winter night, the river bursted its banks, the water level soared until reaching the houses’ ground level and the owners of the over-flooded ...Read more

 An Angel for Good